CHILDRIGHT2SLeep VIENNA CONFERENCE

 Hosted in English

-This course is intended to support practitioners & research trainees in acquiring practical knowledge about sleep, sleep disturbances, and sleep disorders in children and adolescents.
-Sleep physiology, critical appraisal of literature and differential diagnostic considerations are in focus. the course consists of four interactive workshops on : (1) epidemiology and outcome measure research; (2) physiology and pathophysiology; (3) precision medicine in times of AI and (4) the hierarchy of symptoms in a stepped care model.
+This course was intended to support researchers & practitioners in acquiring practical knowledge about sleep, sleep disturbances, and sleep disorders in children and adolescents.
+Sleep physiology, critical appraisal of literature and differential diagnostic considerations were in focus.
+The course consisted of four interactive workshops on: (1) epidemiology and outcome measure research; (2) physiology and pathophysiology;(3) precision medicine in times of AI and (4) the hierarchy of symptoms in a stepped care model.

 -